 Employees who violate agency policy regarding the personal use of state resources, conflict of interest, or the protection of confidential information are subject to appropriate disciplinary action, including dismissal.

-Outside employment requires prior approval from DES.
+Outside employment requires prior approval from your agency.
 Employees may engage in outside employment, provided the activity does not intrude into official duties and does not otherwise present a prohibited conflict of interest.
 Any employee engaged in outside employment will need to complete a Outside Employment Notification.
 Once completed, the form should be turned in to your supervisor for approval.

 After you’ve reviewed RCW 42.52 and determined that a state employee or officer has violated the Ethics in Public Service Act, you may file a complaint with EEB by visiting the EEB website and completing an Ethics Complaint Form.